hw-rjuzak/zfs-hetzner-vm/README.md

 To detach from screen console, hit Ctrl-d then a
 To reattach, type `screen -r zfs`

-Upon succesfull run, the script will reboot system, and you will be able to login into it, using the same SSH key you have used within rescue console
+Upon successful run, the script will reboot system, and you will be able to login into it, using the same SSH key you have used within rescue console

-Please note that the drives you intend to format can not be in use, you can execute `mdadm --stop --scan` before running the script to halt default software raid operations.